-Zinc is an essential mineral needed to carry out vital bodily functions, including wound healing, DNA/protein synthesis, immune system support, and cell repair.
+Zinc is an essential mineral for vital bodily functions, including wound healing, DNA/protein synthesis, immune system support, and cell repair.
 Studies have shown that zinc's continuous use can reduce signs of acne and other skin conditions by reducing the amount of blemish-causing bacteria on the skin, reducing inflammation, and lowering oil production.

 Products that contain zinc can be applied topically to protect the skin and aid in regeneration.
 It is often found in sunscreens, so it can help reflect the unwanted rays that cause damage.
 Though supplements can be taken, a wide variety of foods contain zinc.
-It was found that products containing a 5% concentration of zinc were most effective in mild to moderate acne, and oral zinc supplements were useful in those facing moderate to severe acne.
+It was found that products containing a 5% zinc concentration were most effective in mild to moderate acne, and oral zinc supplements were helpful in those facing moderate to severe acne.